gorodonry/Advent-of-Code-2023/README.md

 Day 4 was a lot of fun... part 2 takes my computer a hot second though.

-Day 5 solution for part 1 worked first try :D
+Day 5 solution for part 1 worked first try :D My first attempt at part 2 used over 70GB of RAM and froze my laptop B) Genuinely quite proud of my solutions for the past two days though.